 CATHERINE MACKINNON’s award-winning film “I’m Not From Hear” was

 shown at 20 different film festivals.
 (2003) She worked in many productions including short films, television, documentaries and feature films, as a producer, co-producer, production coordinator, consultant and director.
 As a performer, Catherine participated in Vagina Monologues, with Vanessa Vaughan, Rachel McAdams and Shirley Douglas as well as provided atmospheric vocals in a feature film “Silent Hill” starring Sean Bean, Radha Mitchell, and Jodelle Ferland.

 Her recent acting gig was in a comedy-improv show “Kenny vs Spenny”, Showcase/Bravo.
 She also performed with the ensemble, “Voices of Chornobyl”, a Co production of Deaf West Theatre and Anataeus Theater.
 Catherine is a co-founder and a Festival Director of Toronto International Deaf Film and Arts Festival.
 She’s a Co-Producer of ‘HAMILL” an indie feature length film,” and produced short films, “At What Price” (2009) and “Robbed”, “Transients”, etc (2010) Catherine graduated from Ryerson University School of Image Arts with a BFA in Film Studies.

-CAROLYN BLAIS is originally from Boston, MA and has been living in LA for about a year and a half.
+CAROLYN BLAIS (Intern and Swing) is originally from Boston, MA and has been living in LA for about a year and a half.
 Sometimes actor,

 sometimes journalist, always theatre enthusiast, Carolyn is glad to be part of the VFC team.